-The Recipient shall provide the Division with full support documentation for the quarterly financial reports.
+The Recipient shall provide all support documentation for the quarterly financial reports.

-- A. The Recipient must provide the Division with supporting documentation for the quarterly financial reports.
+- A. The Recipient must provide all supporting documentation for the quarterly financial reports.
 The Division shall accept back up documentation by email if the County is not able to upload on Salesforce. - B. The Quarterly Tasks form 1B is due with your quarterly financial report each quarter.
-This form identifies all Emergency Management personnel's required training completed (or working towards completion) as well as quarterly deliverables during the agreement period. - C. In order to ensure compliance with Rule 27P-19.011, Florida Administrative Code, the Local Budget Match Requirement Form shall be completed and sent when the Local County Budget is approved or by November 15, 2022.
+This form identifies all Emergency Management personnel's required training completed (or working towards completion) as well as quarterly deliverables during the agreement period. - C. In order to ensure compliance with Rule 27P-19.011, Florida Administrative Code, the Local Budget Match Requirement Form shall be completed and sent when the Local County Budget is approved or by November 15, 2023.
 The County shall provide a copy of the current Emergency Management Local Budget (General Revenue) including approved budget date with the form.
-If the County's current budget is lower than the previous year, or the average of the last three years, the county is required to request a Waiver no later than forty-five (45) days after the county budget is approved. - D. In a format provided by the Division, Form 4 Staffing Detail and position descriptions of each funded county emergency management staff shall be submitted no later than November 15, 2022, or along with 1st quarter reimbursement submission, whichever occurs first. - E. The final close-out report is due sixty (60) days after termination of this Agreement by August 30, 2023, or 60 days after completion of activities contained in this agreement, whichever occurs first. - F. An administrative closeout may be conducted when a recipient is not responsive to the Division's reasonable efforts to collect required reports, forms, or other documentation needed to complete the standard award and/or closeout process.
+If the County's current budget is lower than the previous year, or the average of the last three years, the county is required to request a Waiver no later than forty-five (45) days after the county budget is approved. - D. In a format provided by the Division, Form 4 Staffing Detail and position descriptions of each funded county emergency management staff shall be submitted no later than November 15, 2023, or along with 1st quarter reimbursement submission, whichever occurs first. - E. The final close-out report is due sixty (60) days after termination of this Agreement by August 30, 2024, or 60 days after completion of activities contained in this agreement, whichever occurs first. - F. An administrative closeout may be conducted when a recipient is not responsive to the Division's reasonable efforts to collect required reports, forms, or other documentation needed to complete the standard award and/or closeout process.
 FDEM will make three written attempts to collect required information before initiating an administrative closeout.
-If an award is administratively closed, FDEM may decide to impose remedies for noncompliance per 2 C.F.R. § 200.338, consider this information in reviewing future award applications, or apply special conditions to existing or future award li f you are requesting an advan ce, indica ite same by checking the l box below.
+If an award is administratively closed, FDEM may decide to impose remedies for noncompliance per 2 C.F.R. § 200.339, consider this information in reviewing future award applications, or apply special conditions to existing or future award

-FY 2022- 2023 EMPA AGREEMENT ATTACHMENT B JUSTIFICATION OF ADVANCE PAYMENT
+FY 2023- 2024 EMPA AGREEMENT ATTACHMENT B JUSTIFICATION OF ADVANCE PAYMENT